 I love serving hunks of crusty bread with this soup, but here are a few more delicious options: soft, homemade dinner rolls, warm homemade flour tortillas, or flaky buttermilk biscuits.

-If you want to go the soup-and-salad route, Israeli Salad is the perfect salad to serve with creamy broccoli cheese soup.
+If you want to go the soup-and-salad route, Israeli Salad and Vegan Pearl Couscous Salad are the perfect salads to serve with creamy broccoli cheese soup.

 For a crispy, dip-worthy, side dish, these baked carrot fries are hard to beat.